tylernguyen/x1c6-hackintosh/README.md

 > ## WHERE TO START:
 Explore links included this README, especially those in references and other x1c6-hackintosh repos.

-Once you are ready, follow the series of README files included in the repository.
+Once you are ready, follow the series of README files included `docs/`.
 **1_README-HARDWAREandBIOS**: Requirements before starting.
 **2_README-installMEDIA**: Creating the macOS install drive.
 **3_README-POSTinstallation**: Settings and tweaks post installation.
 **4_README-ACPIpatching**: The hardest and most time consuming part, patching the system ACPI table for battery status, brightness, sleep, thunderbolt, thunderbolt hotplugging, etc...

-*You can use my patched ACPI files on your machine ONLY when it has the exact same specifications as mine!
-Please dump and patch your own otherwise, for safety and stability purposes.
+* While you can plug-and-play most of my hotpatches if you have an x1c6, I still suggest that you dump and disassemble your own DSDT.
+This is imprortant as your DSDT maybe different from mine.
+And furthermore, you get to learn more about what's actually going on.

 > ## MY SPECIFICATIONS:
 Refer to [x1c6-Platform_Specifications](https://github.com/tylernguyen/x1c6-hackintosh/blob/master/references/x1c6-Platform_Specifications.pdf) for possible stock ThinkPad X1 6th Gen configurations.